 ● China Visa Number: It consists of 8 digit numbers, 1 capital Latin letter and 7 Arabic numerals.
 It’s one and only code representing you Chinese Visa.

-● Full Name, Date of Birth and Passport Number are also crucial personal information should be stamped correctly.
+● Full Name, Sex, Date of Birth and Passport Number are also crucial personal information should be stamped correctly.

-A Sample of Chinese Tourist Group Visa
+Sample of New Chinese Tourist Group Visa

 All group tourists have to enter into and exit from China at the same port and same time.
 Tourist wishing to travel to Tibet from Nepal, whether by overland driving or by flight, must apply for a Group Visa from Chinese Embassy in Kathmandu, Nepal.